theopenlane/httpsling/README.md

 }
 ```

-## Client
+## SlingClient

-The `Client` struct is your gateway to making HTTP requests.
+The `SlingClient` struct is your gateway to making HTTP requests.
 You can configure it to your needs, setting default headers, cookies, timeout durations, etc.

 ```go
 client := httpsling.URL("http://mattisthebest.com")